-Although all of the Latin American jurisdictions had notable regulatory and market developments in 2008, Mexico stands out as particularly significant given the size of the market involved.
+Although all of the Latin American jurisdictions had notable regulatory and market developments in 2008, Costa Rica stands out as particularly significant given the the fundamental nature of the developments seen there in the past year.

 Conclusion: Cautious Optimism